tonynnaemeka70-web/PC-Monitoring-Security-Log-Analysis-Lab/README.md

 This project simulates a Security Operations Center (SOC) monitoring environment where system logs are collected, analyzed, and investigated to detect suspicious activity and potential security incidents.

-seconddly it demonstrates basic security monitoring on a Windows PC using [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and Windows Event Viewer.
+soundly it demonstrates basic security monitoring on a Windows PC using [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and Windows Event Viewer.
 It was completed as part of my cybersecurity learning journey.

 The objective is to demonstrate practical skills in: